baianat/align/README.md

 ### Adding new custom commands

-To extend `Align`'s [commands](https://github.com/baianat/align/blob/master/src/js/commands.js#L5) object, use `Align.extend('commandName', { //setting })`
+To extend `Align`'s [cmdsSchemas](https://github.com/baianat/align/blob/master/src/js/cmdsSchemas.js) object to add a new command or overwrite a current command behavior, use `Align.extend('commandName', { //setting })`
-> Note: use extend with caution, since you can overwrite the current commands behavior, if you used your `commandName` same as one of `Align`'s commands.
+> Note: you can overwrite the current commands behavior, if you used your `commandName` same as one of `Align`'s commands.

 ```javaScript
 Align.extend('commandName', {